 - Once your ads have been created, they’re eligible to be served to all previous website visitors whenever they’re browsing sites on the GDN.

 There are many useful posts on how to optimize remarketing campaigns, including how to set up appropriate frequency capping and how to monitor performance.
 If you’re keen to learn more about remarketing strategies, this post from the guys at KlientBoost highlights more than 30 strategic remarketing campaigns.
+It may also be worth considering incorporating remarketing into your social strategy with Facebook Retargeting.

 2. Target Similar Audiences